outeredge/dredger/README.md

 # dredger
 Dredger is a docker tool to help automate local web development environments.
 It automatically starts a traefik proxy so you can run multiple environments at once with ease.
 No more remembering container hashes!
+Dredger also works with Eclipse Che.

-By default, containers are made accessible at `http://{foldername}.*` where `*` could be `localhost` or even (for mobile testing) `{yourip}.xip.io`, for example `http://mysite.192.168.1.100.xip.io`.
-You can override this by adding a `HOST = ...` to a Makefile.local in your projects root (see [extending](#extending) for an example).
+By default, containers are made accessible at `http://{foldername}.localhost`.
+You can override this by adding a `HOST = ...` to a `Makefile.local` in your projects root (see [extending](#extending)), for example `http://mysite.192.168.1.100.xip.io`.

 ## Install
 Run the command below to install dredger.
 Tested on Ubuntu 14.04, requires `make` and `netcat`.